 Unlike other scales, Lionel marketed its track by diameter, not radius.
 As you undoubtedly remember from geometry class, radius is the distance from the center of the circle to the edge, while diameter is the distance from edge to edge.
-So a circle of O27 track is approximately 27 inches.
-O27 track stands about 3/8 of an inch tall, while higher end O gauge (also sometimes called O31) track stands taller, at about 11/16 of an inch tall.
+So a circle of O27 track is approximately 27 inches wide.
+O27 track stands about 7/16 of an inch tall, while higher end O gauge (also sometimes called O31) track stands about a quarter inch taller, at about 11/16 of an inch tall.

 Here are the available sizes, in ascending order.

-Aficionados of old toys, particularly building kits like Erector and Meccano, or prewar tinplate trains made by companies like Lionel and Marx, know all too well that the tin plating on unpainted parts can wear off with time, and with it, bring unsightly rust.
+Aficionados of old toys, particularly building kits like Erector and Meccano, or prewar tinplate trains made by companies like Lionel, American Flyer and Marx, know all too well that the tin plating on unpainted parts can wear off with time, and with it, bring unsightly rust.

 When restoring a piece, they’ll often use a replating kit to apply a new coat of tin.
 But sometimes you want a piece to look better but can’t justify the expense of a replating kit, or the piece is too badly pitted to replate well and need an alternative.